What is Google Sandbox?

 |High competition niches||6-12 months|

 Obviously, the exact time we can never know.
-However, it will depend on the selected niche, amount of content published, and the implementation of right SEO practices.
+However, it will depend on the selected niche, the amount of published content, and the implementation of the right SEO practices.

 Is it possible to skip this period entirely?

 You buy a brand new domain.
 Then you set WordPress on it, and publish 20 pages of perfectly SEO optimized content.